biosustain/snakemake_UmetaFlow/README.md

 Build OpenMS on [Linux](https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/install_linux.html), [MacOS](https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/install_mac.html) (or [Windows](https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/install_win.html)) until the 3.0 release is published.

+Then add the binaries to your path (Linux):

+    export PATH=$PATH:/path/to/openms-build/bin/
+    source ~/.bashrc

+Then add the binaries to your path (MacOS) by opening one of these files in a text editor:

+    /etc/profile
+    ~/.bash_profile
+    ~/.bash_login (if .bash_profile does not exist)
+    ~/.profile (if .bash_login does not exist)

+and adding the path to the binaries at the very end:

+    export PATH=$PATH:/path/to/openms-build/bin/

 ### Step 3: Configure workflow

 Configure the workflow according to your needs via editing the files in the `config/` folder.
 Adjust `config.yaml` to configure the workflow execution (write TRUE/FALSE if you want to run/skip the specific rules of the workflow), and `samples.tsv` to specify the samples (files) that will be processed.